sourcebots/website/content/blog/2018-04-23-noo-noo-from-collyers-college-wins-sourcebots-2018.md

 ---

-SourceBots 2018 reached its exciting climax this weekend as the teams from accross the south coast gathered at the University of Southampton for the competition event.
+SourceBots 2018 reached its exciting climax this weekend as the teams from across the south coast gathered at the University of Southampton for the competition event.
 The two-day event saw their robots compete in forty matches to determine which would be crowned champion in this year's game _Pirate Islands_.